apache/beam-site/src/documentation/programming-guide.md

 ## <a name="windowing"></a>Working with windowing

 Windowing subdivides a `PCollection` according to the timestamps of its individual elements.
-Beam transforms that aggregate multiple elements, such as `GroupByKey` and `Combine`, work implicitly on a per-window basis—that is, they process each `PCollection` as a succession of multiple, finite windows, though the entire collection itself may be of unbounded size.
+Transforms that aggregate multiple elements, such as `GroupByKey` and `Combine`, work implicitly on a per-window basis—that is, they process each `PCollection` as a succession of multiple, finite windows, though the entire collection itself may be of unbounded size.

 A related concept, called **triggers**, determines when to emit the results of aggregation as unbounded data arrives.
 Using a trigger can help to refine the windowing strategy for your `PCollection` to deal with late-arriving data or to provide early results.
 See the [triggers](#triggers) section for more information.

 ### Windowing basics

-Windowing is most useful with an unbounded `PCollection`, which represents a continuously updating data set of unknown, and possibly infinite size (e.g. streaming data).
 Some Beam transforms, such as `GroupByKey` and `Combine`, group multiple elements by a common key.
 Ordinarily, that grouping operation groups all of the elements that have the same key within the entire data set.
-With an unbounded data set, it is impossible to collect all of the elements, since new elements are constantly being added and may be infinitely many.
+With an unbounded data set, it is impossible to collect all of the elements, since new elements are constantly being added and may be infinitely many (e.g. streaming data).
+If you are working with unbounded `PCollection`s, windowing is especially useful.

-In the Beam model, any `PCollection` can be subdivided into logical windows.
+In the Beam model, any `PCollection` (including unbounded `PCollection`s) can be subdivided into logical windows.
 Each element in a `PCollection` is assigned to one or more windows according to the `PCollection`'s windowing function, and each individual window contains a finite number of elements.
 Grouping transforms then consider each `PCollection`'s elements on a per-window basis. `GroupByKey`, for example, implicitly groups the elements of a `PCollection` by _key and window_.

-**Caution:** Default windowing behavior is to assign all elements of a `PCollection` to a single, global window, _even for unbounded `PCollection`s_.
-Before you use a grouping transform such as `GroupByKey` on an unbounded `PCollection`, you must set a non-global windowing function.
+**Caution:** The default windowing behavior is to assign all elements of a `PCollection` to a single, global window, _even for unbounded `PCollection`s_.
+Before you use a grouping transform such as `GroupByKey` on an unbounded `PCollection`, you must do at least one of the following:
+ * Set a non-global windowing function.
 See [Setting your PCollection's windowing function](#setwindowingfunction).

-Alternatively, you can set a non-default [trigger](#triggers) for an unbounded `PCollection`.
+ * Set a non-default [trigger](#triggers).
 This allows the global window to emit results under other conditions, since the default windowing behavior (waiting for all data to arrive) will never occur.

 If you don't set a non-global windowing function or a non-default trigger for your unbounded `PCollection` and subsequently use a grouping transform such as `GroupByKey` or `Combine`, your pipeline will generate an error upon construction and your job will fail.